- B.C. Home

 An eligible client or client in receipt of income assistance that has applied for or intends to apply for the PWD designation, may retain their assets up to the limits allowable under the Employment and Assistance for Persons with Disabilities (EAPWD) Regulation.

-[see Rate Table – Assets]
+[see Rate Tables or Resources for Clients – Assets]

 When a client is exempted from the asset limits and intends to apply for the PWD designation, follow these steps: